devmoreir4/backend-ecommerce/README.md

 # backend-ecommerce
-basic backend with Parse Server and Back4App
+basic backend with Parse Server and Back4App and Insomnia for debugging